How to Cook a Tom Yum Goong?

 Tom Yum Goong is one of the pillars of Thai Food, probably the best known Thai dish the world around and there are of course countless variations possible.
-This recipe is how Faa cooks it, and we know that everyone has its own way and own preferences… If this is your first time, we tried to be a bit specific with the ingredients.
-Have fun and share your results and ask questions on our facebook page!
+This recipe is how Faa cooks it, and we know that everyone has their own way and own preferences… If this is your first time, we tried to be a bit specific with the ingredients.
+Have fun and share your results and ask questions on our Facebook page!

-Bring the broth to boil, add shallots, Galangal, lemongrass, Kafir lime leaves and mushroom stems, then move to low heat to infuse the aroma them in water, about 5-10 minutes.
+Bring the broth to boil, add shallots, Galangal, lemongrass, Kafir lime leaves and mushroom stems, then move to low heat to infuse the aroma in water, about 5-10 minutes.

-Add the prawns and bring the soup to a boil again, then add the prawns, but don’t over cook.
+Add the prawns and bring the soup to a boil again, then add the prawns, but don’t overcook.
 Top with fresh coriander leave and serve hot.